NVIM DAP View

 }

-If you’re using a plugin that overrides the 'winbar'
+If using a plugin that overrides the 'winbar'

 option, make sure to disable it for nvim-dap-view